 - If the opposite occurs and the sauce ends up too sweet, then pour 1-2 teaspoons more of soy sauce.

 - Turn off the stove and transfer the okonomiyaki sauce into the dipping sauce bowl.

 - Allow to cool for 5 minutes before serving

 Okonomiyaki Sauce #3

-- Get a small bowl and combine all the ingredients in it.
+- Get a small bowl and add all the ingredients to it.